 I discovered the hobby of travel hacking, earning and using miles and points for award travel, and it has been life-changing.
 I’m talking dream trips from Patagonia to Paris to eating Pad Thai in Bangkok and being on safari in Botswana.

 Imagine skiing the steepest slope your first time on skis.
-Or ending up in an advanced Spanish course without knowing how to say Hola?
+Or how about ending up in an advanced Spanish course without knowing how to say Hola?